Political leaders cast ballots in Northern Ireland Assembly election

 Colum Eastwood, leader of the nationalist SDLP, voted at the Model primary school in his home city of Londonderry accompanied by his wife Rachael and his children.

-He said: “The people are all powerful today and the people will cast their vote.
-We are very confident we will do well.”
+He said: “The people are all powerful today and the people will cast their vote..”

 Jim Allister, leader of the TUV, voted early in the morning at Kells and Connor primary school in Co Antrim.